-3.1 The provider presents plans and goals to recruit and support completion of high-quality candidates from a broad range of backgrounds and diverse populations to accomplish their mission.
-The admitted pool of candidates reflects the diversity of America's P-12 students.
-The provider demonstrates efforts to know and address community, state, national, regional, or local needs for hard-to-staff schools and shortage fields, currently, STEM, English-language learning, and students with disabilities.
+R3.1 Recruitment The provider presents goals and progress evidence for recruitment of high-quality candidates from a broad range of backgrounds and diverse populations that align with their mission.
+The provider demonstrates efforts to know and address local, state, regional, or national needs for hard-to-staff schools and shortage fields.
+The goals and evidence should address progress towards a candidate pool which reflects the diversity of America's P-12 students.